 To make this possible the iptables chains have to be traversed after the bridge code decided where the frame needs to be sent (eth0, eth1 or both).
 This has some impact on the scheme presented in section 3 (so, we are looking at routed traffic here, entering the box on a bridge port).
 It actually looks like this (in the case of Figure 3c):

 Figure 6a.
-Chain traversal when routing and br-nf
+Chain traversal for routing, when the bridge

 6.2.
 IP DNAT for locally generated packets (so in the iptables nat OUTPUT chain):

 The normal way locally generated packets would go through the chains looks like this:

 Figure 6c.
 The normal way for locally generated